This article is not speaking about Esperanto although I am interested in learning this language on Duolingo.

 Imagine right now if you knew sign language and you lived in Britain.
 You chat with someone by using sign language and then you go on a trip to Israel and when you arrive you have a discussion with someone else speaking with the same sign language you used in Britain.

-When sign language started to be developed there was a chance the world could have come together and create a universal language that anyone in the world could have studied and used outside of the verbal language expected language.
+When sign language started to be developed there was a chance the world could have come together and created a universal language that anyone in the world could have studied and used outside of the verbal language expected language.
 Imagine a world where you could say Hello, Dia dhuit, Zdravo, שָׁלוֹם, مرحب, with the exact same hand signs and not using different signs for each language – or two in the case of English!

 We had a chance to create a universal language, a united language.
 A united language creates a united culture and ultimately a united future where we can communicate beyond culture but we blew it.